Six Places to Eat and Drink on Kangaroo Island

 1. Dudley Wines Cellar Door – Penneshaw

-Take a step into this breathtaking Clifftop Cellar Door and you’ll see why Dudley Wines were named the Cellar Door Award Winner for 2017.
+Take a step into this breathtaking Clifftop Cellar Door and you’ll see why Dudley Wines were named the Cellar Door Award Winner in 2017 and 2018.
 Laze on the lawn with a glass of locally made wine, stop for lunch on the sun deck with their amazing platters or gourmet pizza and have a hit on the one hole, one par golf course!

 2. Mercure KI Lodge, Reflections Restaurant – American River